sassoftware/saspy/saspy/doc/source/install.rst

     cp += ";C:\\Program Files\\SASHome\\SASVersionedJarRepository\\eclipse\\plugins\\sastpj.rutil_6.1.0.0_SAS_20121211183517\\sastpj.rutil.jar"

-    # Java 10+ no longer provides CORBA.
-These jars provide the CORBA support that the IOM client needs.
-Add these in  to work with
+    # Java 10+ no longer provides CORBA (9 has it but doesn't load it by default).
+These jars provide the CORBA support
+    # that the IOM client needs.
+Add these to the classpath to work with the latest Java releases.
-    # the latest Java releases.
-These can even be in the classpath for Jave (7 or 8) that don't need them, with no problem.
+    # These can even be in the classpath for Jave (7 or 8) that don't need them, with no problem.
     cp += ";C:\\ProgramData\\Anaconda3\\Lib\\site-packages\\saspy\\java\\thirdparty\\glassfish-corba-internal-api.jar"
     cp += ";C:\\ProgramData\\Anaconda3\\Lib\\site-packages\\saspy\\java\\thirdparty\\glassfish-corba-omgapi.jar"
     cp += ";C:\\ProgramData\\Anaconda3\\Lib\\site-packages\\saspy\\java\\thirdparty\\glassfish-corba-orb.jar"